r4victor/tenthousandmeters/content/blog/python_bts_05.md

 }
 ```

-The value of a cell variable and the corresponding free variable is stored in the same cell.
-The VM passes the cells of the enclosing function to the enclosed function when it creates the enclosed function.
-The `LOAD_CLOSURE` opcode pushes a cell on the stack and the `MAKE_FUNCTION` opcode creates a function that uses that cell for the corresponding free variable.
-Due to the cell mechanism, when the enclosing function reassigns a cell variable, the enclosed function sees the reassignment:
+What's the reason to store values in cells?
+This is done to connect a free variable with the corresponding cell variable.
+Their values are stored in the different namespaces in a different frame objects but in the same cell.
+The VM passes the cells of an enclosing function to the enclosed function when it creates the enclosed function.
+The `LOAD_CLOSURE` opcode pushes a cell onto the stack and the `MAKE_FUNCTION` opcode creates a function object with that cell for the corresponding free variable.
+Due to the cell mechanism, when an enclosing function reassigns a cell variable, the enclosed function sees the reassignment:

 ```python
 def f():